zeropingheroes/game-servers/README.md

       game-servers stop <game> [<launcher>]

       game-servers status

+### Editing Config files

+During installation, config files in each game server's `configs` directory are symlinked into the game server's folder, so you can edit the files in the `configs` directory, and the game server will pick up the changes, and the changes can be put into Git.

+Any new files you create will need to be manually symlinked into the game server's folder.

 ## Windows

 ### Installation

-1. Run `download.bat` in `windows/SteamCMD` to download SteamCMD in the default browser
+1. Run `windows/SteamCMD/download.bat`to download SteamCMD in the default browser

 2. Extract `steamcmd.zip` into `windows/SteamCMD`